loda-lang/loda-programs/programs/oeis/list2.md

 * [A247904](http://oeis.org/A247904) ([L07 program](A247904.asm)): Start with a single pentagon; at n-th generation add a pentagon at each expandable vertex (this is the "vertex to side" version); a(n) is the sum of all label values at n-th generation.
 (See comment for construction rules.)
 * [A247983](http://oeis.org/A247983) ([L08 program](A247983.asm)): Least number k such that log(2) - sum{1/(h*2^h), h=1..k} < 1/2^n.
 * [A248121](http://oeis.org/A248121) ([L15 program](A248121.asm)): Floor(1 / (1/n - Pi^2/6 + sum{1/h^2, h = 1..n})).
+* [A248333](http://oeis.org/A248333) ([L10 program](A248333.asm)): Number of unit squares enclosed by n lattice points in and along the first quadrant of the coordinate plane starting from (0,0) and moving along each square gnomon starting on the y-axis and ending on the x-axis.
 * [A248339](http://oeis.org/A248339) ([L09 program](A248339.asm)): a(n) = 22*n+19.
 * [A248375](http://oeis.org/A248375) ([L08 program](A248375.asm)): a(n) = floor(9*n/8).
 * [A248517](http://oeis.org/A248517) ([L17 program](A248517.asm)): Number of odd divisors > 1 in the numbers 1 through n, counted with multiplicity.